Share on ThriftyFunCheck out these photos. Click at right to share your own photo in this guide.

 While fishing one summer, I decided to take photos near our pond.
 The butterflies and bees had been drawn to the sunflowers.
 With a little patience, I managed to take this photo.

 Everyone knows that bees can sting and can be dangerous, especially if one is allergic.
 In this photo I tried to capture the essence that dangerous and beautiful things often accompany each other.
-The bee needs the flower and the flower needs the bee.

 My climbing wild roses made it all the way past the top of the deck rail last year, and this year they're up to the eaves!
 A little bumblebee (on upper left blossoms) flying around the deck plants took advantage of them, as they began to 'peek' though the rails.